microsoft/Data-Science-For-Beginners/2-Working-With-Data/07-python/README.md

 [![Intro Video](images/video-ds-python.png)](https://youtu.be/dZjWOGbsN4Y)

 While databases offer very efficient ways to store data and query them using query languages, the most flexible way of data processing is writing your own program to manipulate data.
-While in many cases doing database query will be more effective way, in some cases you might need some more complex data processing, which cannot be easily done using SQL.
+In many cases, doing a database query would be a a more effective way.
+However in some cases when more complex data processing is needed, it cannot be done easily on SQL.
 Data processing can be programmed in any programming language, but there are certain languages that are higher level with respect to working with data.
 Data scientists typically prefer one of the following languages:

 * **[Python](https://www.python.org/)**, a general-purpose programming language, which is often considered one of the best options for beginners due to its simplicity.
 Python has a lot of additional libraries that can help you solve many practical problems, such as extracting your data from ZIP archive, or converting picture to grayscale.
 In addition to data science, Python is also often used for web development.
 * **[R](https://www.r-project.org/)** is a traditional toolbox developed with statistical data processing in mind.
 It also contains large repository of libraries (CRAN), making it a good choice for data processing.
 However, R is not a general-purpose programming language, and is rarely used outside of data science domain.
 * **[Julia](https://julialang.org/)** is another language developed specifically for data science.
 It is intended to give better performance than Python, making it a great tool for scientific experimentation.

 In this lesson, we will focus on using Python for simple data processing.
 We will assume basic familiarity with the language.
-If you want deeper tour of Python, you can refer to one of the following resources:
+If you want a deeper tour of Python, you can refer to one of the following resources:

 * [Learn Python in a Fun Way with Turtle Graphics and Fractals](https://github.com/shwars/pycourse) - GitHub-based quick intro course into Python Programming
 * [Take your First Steps with Python](https://docs.microsoft.com/en-us/learn/paths/python-first-steps/?WT.mc_id=acad-31812-dmitryso) Learning Path on [Microsoft Learn](http://learn.microsoft.com/?WT.mc_id=acad-31812-dmitryso)